ethereum/ethereum-org-website/src/content/contributing/translation-program/index.md

    ![Crowdin online editor](./online-editor.png)

    _1 – Left sidebar_
-   -  Untranslated (red) – Text that has not been worked on yet.
+   -  Untranslated (red) – text that has not been worked on yet.
 These are the strings that you should be translating.
-   -  Translated (green) – Text that has already been translated, but not yet reviewed.
+   -  Translated (green) – text that has already been translated, but not yet reviewed.
 You are welcome to suggest alternate translations, or vote on existing ones using the ‘’+’’ and ‘’-‘‘ buttons in the editor.
-   -  Approved (check mark) – Text that has already been reviewed and is currently live on the website.
+   -  Approved (check mark) – text that has already been reviewed and is currently live on the website.

    You can also use the buttons on top to search for specific strings, filter them by status or change the view.